F1 teams hope to rein in runaway Red Bull in 2024

-Rivals, commercial rights holders Liberty Media and millions of fans are all hoping to see more of a battle for the top of the podium when the racing starts again in Bahrain next March.
+Fans are hoping to see more of a battle for the top of the podium when the racing starts again in Bahrain next March.

 “I think for the sake of all of us and for F1, and even for Red Bull to be honest, we need not just McLaren but Ferrari, Aston Martin, Mercedes and everybody to close the gap,” said Sky TV commentator and ex-racer Martin Brundle.

-"This season, I doubt it will be repeated in my lifetime," said team boss Christian Horner.

-"With such strong opposition as well -- such strong teams and stable regulations -- I am sure next year is going to be a lot closer, a lot tighter and a different kind of challenge."
+“This season, I doubt it will be repeated in my lifetime,” said team boss Christian Horner, who saw his side win 21 of 22 races.
+“With such strong opposition as well, I am sure next year is going to be a lot closer, a lot tighter.”

 Only Juan Manuel Fangio, Michael Schumacher, Sebastian Vettel and Lewis Hamilton have managed four successive titles since the championship started in 1950 but Verstappen already deserves comparison.

-His 19 wins in 22 races, and the team's sweep of all but one, were astonishing and are now part of the sport's rich history.
+His 19 wins, and the team’s sweep of all but one, were astonishing and are now part of the sport’s rich history.

-The Dutch 26-year-old took more points, more podiums and led more laps in a single campaign than anyone before and his win rate of 86.3% eclipsed Alberto Ascari's 85.7% from 1952.
+The 26-year-old took more points, more podiums and led more laps in a single campaign than anyone before and his win rate of 86.3 per cent eclipsed Alberto Ascari’s 85.7 per cent from 1952.

-Next year will be the longest yet at 24 races, with six sprints including Miami and Shanghai experiencing that format for the first time.
+Next season will be the longest yet at 24 races, with six sprints including Miami and Shanghai experiencing that format for the first time.

-While the season proved a dud in terms of title suspense, the racing delivered close battles through the rest of the field and that should continue.

 Las Vegas, back on the calendar for the first time since 1982 and with a race down the famed Strip, showed there can be plenty of thrills and entertainment even after championships have been won.

-A dream scenario for Formula One in 2024 would be a decider in Las Vegas with Mercedes' Lewis Hamilton, 39 next month, fighting old foe Verstappen for the record eighth title he controversially missed out on in 2021.
+A dream scenario for F1 in 2024 would be a decider in Las Vegas with Mercedes’ Hamilton, 39 in January, fighting old foe Verstappen for the record eighth title he controversially missed out on in 2021.

-The pairing with George Russell could also provide some sparks if Mercedes produce a competitive car after two difficult years.
+The pairing with George Russell could also provide some sparks if Mercedes produce a competitive car.

 It would also be quite something if resurgent McLaren could be serious contenders with Australian hotshot Oscar Piastri growing in confidence after an impressive rookie season alongside Lando Norris.